famoser/agnes/README.md

   scripts:
     # executed on a freshly cloned repository
     # prepare the application for deployment; gathering dependencies & such
-    release:
+    # produces a build which is attached to a release or deployed
+    build:
       - composer install --verbose --prefer-dist --no-interaction --no-dev --optimize-autoloader --no-scripts
       - '{{php}} -v' # place

-    # executed after the release packet from above is put in its final location, before putting it online
+    # executed after the build is put in its final location, before putting it online
     # initialize caches, migrate databases & other
     # if a previous release exists it is indicated in $HAS_PREVIOUS_RELEASE (value either true or false)
     # if a previous release exists then the path is given with $PREVIOUS_RELEASE_PATH